US stocks climb ahead of China trade talks; Walmart surges

 The two sides haven’t held talks since early June.
 After those talks, both countries put taxes on $34 billion in each other’s imports.
 Those taxes are set to rise next week, and both countries have threatened even larger increases.

 WOW FOR WALMART: Walmart posted some of its strongest sales growth in a decade and its online revenue grew 40 percent, a faster pace than it reported in the first quarter.
-The stock jumped 9.2 percent to $98.51, which wiped out most of its losses from earlier this year.
+The stock jumped 10 percent to $99.24, which wiped out its losses from earlier this year.

+Symantec said it has been talking to Starboard for the past several weeks and is evaluating the candidates it nominated.

 DEPARTMENT STORES DUMPED: J.C.
-Penney tumbled 27 percent to $1.76 after it took a bigger loss than analysts expected and reported weaker sales.
+Penney tumbled 24.7 percent to $1.82 after it took a bigger loss than analysts expected and reported weaker sales.
 The chain also cut its forecasts for the year again.
+Dillard’s dropped 14.9 percent to $70.63 after its report.

 Department stores have made big gains this year, but they dropped Wednesday after Macy’s said its sales growth slowed during the second quarter.

 Metals prices also turned higher.
-Copper jumped 2.6 percent to $2.63 a pound, which made up for much of Wednesday’s loss.
+Copper jumped 2.6 percent to $2.63 a pound.
+That made up for much of Wednesday’s loss, but copper prices are still down 20 percent since early June.

+BONDS: Bond prices turned lower again.
+The yield on the 10-year Treasury note rose to 2.89 percent from 2.85 percent.
+That helped send bank stocks higher.
+JPMorgan Chase rose 1.2 percent to $115.09 and Bank of America added 1.3 percent to $30.76.

 Japan’s Nikkei 225 index fell 0.1 percent and the Hang Seng in Hong Kong lost 0.8 percent.
 South Korea’s Kospi reopened from a holiday and tumbled 0.8 percent.